juniorsundarCasual/TGT/vault/volume-5.chapter-395.md

 "I never gave you permission to teach others!"
 Shay-Hade highlighted.

 "But you didn't say anything about this being a secret or forbidden art," Revian reasoned.
 "You are also teaching me in a public place.
-Doesn't that mean that its transferable knowledge?"
+Doesn't that mean that it's transferable knowledge?"

 "That..." made sense.
 Once again, Shay-Hade did not have a response.
 It was the norm for a trainee to not transfer the teachings from their trainer to another individual.
 He assumed that it was some sort of unwritten rule.
 Who knew that this Sect did not subscribe to that rule book?
 But a moment of contemplation brought an important point to the foreground.
 "Do you even know enough to teach others?"

-The irony of that quesiton wasn't missed on Shay-Hade, because it was a question he was asking himself quite often nowadays.
+The irony of that question wasn't missed on Shay-Hade, because it was a question he was asking himself quite often nowadays.

 Revian lowered his head apologetically and admitted, "I...
 I don't..."